anet-be/lua-yottadb/README.md

 ### Development aids

 You can enhance the Lua prompt to display database nodes when you type them.
-This project supplies a `startup.lua` file to make this happen.
-Simply set your environment variable `export LUA_INIT="require'startup'"` or `require 'startup'` from your own `start.lua` file.
-For this to work you will need two files from this project in your LUA_PATH: `startup.lua` and `table_dump.lua`.
+This project supplies a [`startup.lua`](examples/startup.lua) file to make this happen.
+Simply set your environment variable `export LUA_INIT="require 'startup'"` or, alternatively, do your own `require 'startup'` from your own `start.lua` file.
+For this to work you will need two files from the examples directory of this project to be in your LUA_PATH: [`startup.lua`](examples/startup.lua) and [`table_dump.lua`](examples/table_dump.lua).

 Now Lua tables and database nodes display their contents when you type them at the Lua REPL prompt: